Avalander/blog-posts/snake-clone.md

 This may look like a bit of repetition, but it will make our life easier in a minute.

 Now for the `keyPressed` action.
-It is going to receive a regular `keydown` event, of which we are only interested in knowing the property `key` (the property key have be one of those four `Arrow[Something]` values if we're interested in it or another string otherwise).
+It is going to receive a regular `keydown` event, of which we are only interested in knowing the property `key` (the property key will be one of those four `Arrow[Something]` values if we're interested in it or another string otherwise).
 The `keyPressed` action should update the direction in the state if an arrow key is pressed and do nothing otherwise.

 ```javascript
 // main.js